PKU-Alignment/omnisafe/README.md

 # 3. path of the config file (refer to omnisafe/examples/benchmarks for format)

 # Here we provide an exampe in ./tests/saved_source.
-# And you can set your benchmark_config.yaml
+# And you can set your benchmark_config.yaml by following it
 omnisafe benchmark test_benchmark 2 ./tests/saved_source/benchmark_config.yaml

 # Quick evaluating and rendering your trained policy, just specify: